kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/Delete a JournalEntry.md

 ### Delete a  JournalEntry
 Endpoint: `DELETE /journalEntry/{id}`

-Deletes a journal entry and all the line items contained in that entry using the specified entry id.
+Soft-deletes a journal entry and all the line items contained in that entry using the specified entry id.
 ___
 #### Parameters
 None